A quarter of all Ireland's energy use is directly by all homes, known as the residential sector.

 It's important for us to understand how energy is consumed in homes.
-In particular, we is useful to know the portion of energy consumed for the main end-uses.
+In particular, it is useful to know the portion of energy consumed for the main end-uses.
 These include space heating, water heating, cooking, lighting and electric appliances.
-For 2018 we estimate that 61% of all energy used in households was for space heating, 19% for water heating, 17% for lighting & appliances, and 2% for cooking.
+For 2020 we estimate that 61% of all energy used in households was for space heating, 20% for water heating, 16% for lighting & appliances, and 2% for cooking.

-We cannot collect data on energy by end-use in the same way as for fuel use.
+We cannot collect data on energy by end-use in the same way as by fuel type.
 For example, it's not possible to know from an electricity meter reading how much electricity is used for for water heating versus appliances.
 To estimate the split, SEAI developed a model of household energy use based on information from the BER database.

 CO2 emissions by fuel source

-The graph shows residential energy related CO2 emissions split by fuel source.
-Oil, gas, coal and peat are burned directly within the home.
+The chart shows residential energy-related CO2 emissions split by fuel source.
+Oil, gas, coal and peat are burnt directly within the home.
 We also factor in CO2 emissions from electricity generating stations producing electricity for homes.

 Final energy per dwelling